MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

     > exit
     ```

-After finishing these steps, your local MongoDB connection string is "mongodb://127.0.0.1:27017/", the database name is "restaurants_reviews", and the collection name is "restaurants_reviews".
+After you complete these steps, your local MongoDB connection string is "mongodb://127.0.0.1:27017/", the database name is "restaurants_reviews", and the collection name is "restaurants_reviews".

 ### [Azure Cosmos DB for MongoDB](#tab/mongodb-azure)